Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Planting & Growing

-October Skies Aster will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
+October Skies Aster will grow to be about 18 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

-This plant does best in full sun to partial shade.
+This plant should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selection of a native North American species.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.